Poise & Provocation: 22 Films That Celebrate Feminine Strength

 Thelma & Louise (1991)

-A weekend escape mutates into a fugitive odyssey across desert highways.
-Their final choice transforms victimhood into myth, etching defiance into cinematic history.
+A weekend escape mutates into a fugitive odyssey with their final choice transforming victimhood into something else entirely.

 Poise is often mistaken for compliance.
 Provocation is often mistaken for chaos.